Timvrakas/MAZE/README.rst

 Quickstart
 ----------
-The example below will walk you through setting up a Python virtual environment and installing the necessary software as well as a few handy extras.The example assumes you have Python3, virtualenv, and pip installed on your system.
+The example below will walk you through setting up a Python virtual environment and installing the necessary software as well as a few handy extras.
+The example assumes you have Python3, virtualenv, and pip installed on your system.

 SSH to raspberry pi, create and activate a virtual environment::